picnoir/ultimate-writer/README.md

 Ultimate writer is an attempt to create the perfect digital writing device; it may also be a clickbaity name, who knows.

-It was build upon the following principles:
+It was built upon the following principles:

 - Easily readable e-ink screen.
 I can easily read it without eye strain, even in hard sun conditions.
 - Long lasting battery life.
 I can have a 3 days writing retreat (~20 hours) without recharging it.